apache/skywalking/docs/en/setup/backend/log-otlp.md

 experimental, it's your responsibility to make sure the reported log data contains the following attributes, otherwise SkyWalking is not able to consume them:

-- `service.name`: the name of the service that generates the log data, OpenTelemetry Java SDK (experimental) has this attribute set, if you're using other SDK or agent, please check the corresponding doc.
+- `service.name`: the name of the service that generates the log data.
+- `service.layer`: the layer of the service that generates the logs.

+Note, that these attributes should be set manually through OpenTelemetry SDK or through [attribute#insert in OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/attributesprocessor/README.md).